 As an Amazon Associate, I earn from qualifying purchases.
 This post may contain affiliate links which means I may earn a small commission when you click on the links and make a purchase.
 I will never recommend a product that I don’t support 100%.
 You can read my full disclosure here.

 And I am a little obsessed with white chocolate in my sweets these days!
-So after this recipe, make sure you check out my white chocolate cranberry cookies (perfect for a holiday cookie tray) and these super popular white chocolate raspberry muffins (my kids BEG me to make these!).
+So after this recipe, make sure you check out my white chocolate cranberry cookies or these Starbucks Cranberry Bliss Bars (perfect for a holiday cookie tray) and these super popular white chocolate raspberry muffins (my kids BEG me to make these!).

 WHY YOU’LL LOVE THIS RECIPE